Ancient history: Carthage

-Aksum and ancient Ethiopia
+East Africa

+Ethiopia and Eritrea

 The Ezana Stone records negus Ezana's conversion to Christianity and conquests of his neighbors.

 The Kingdom of Aksum was an important trading nation in northeastern Africa centred in present-day Eritrea and northern Ethiopia, it existed from approximately AD 100 to 940, growing from the Iron Age proto-Aksumite period around the 4th century BC to achieve prominence by the 1st century AD.
 The Kingdom of Aksum at its height by the early 6th-century AD extended through much of modern Ethiopia and across the Red Sea to Arabia.
 The capital city of the empire was Aksum, now in northern Ethiopia.